Jannich113/EmbeddedLinux_project/readme.md

 ## Add new remote to system

 To add a new remote to the system the file "esp8266_remote_v2.ino" has to be opened in the arduino IDE.
-The remote published directly to MQTT toRPic for button push and subscribes to MQTT toRPics for which LED should be turned on.
+The remote published directly to MQTT topic for button push and subscribes to MQTT topics for which LED should be turned on.

-The toRPic naming is for example "remote/ID/green_led", where the id has to be replaced with a new id for the remote.
-This has to be done fore every toRPic in the file.
+The topic naming is for example "remote/ID/green_led", where the id has to be replaced with a new id for the remote.
+This has to be done fore every topic in the file.

 To turn on the LED from other bash script from the raspberry RPi one could run run the command "mosquitto_pub -h <mqtt-host> -t remote/1/green_led -m "on" -u <mqtt-username> -P <mqtt-password>.
 This will turn on the green led on remote with id 1.
 To turn it off one only has to replace the "on" message with "off".

-The remote publishes to a mqtt toRPic everytime the button is pushed, for example to "remote/1/button_pushed".
-One can subscribe to this toRPic on the raspberry RPi using "mosquitto_sub -h <mqtt-host> -t remote/1/button_pushed -u <mqtt-username> -P <mqtt-password>"
+The remote publishes to a mqtt topic everytime the button is pushed, for example to "remote/1/button_pushed".
+One can subscribe to this topic on the raspberry RPi using "mosquitto_sub -h <mqtt-host> -t remote/1/button_pushed -u <mqtt-username> -P <mqtt-password>"

 ## Setting up Apache2 WebServer and Adding more plants webpages